Adam Sinclair (field hockey): Athletics

 Sinclair has also won accolades and medals as an athlete in the triple jump, high jump and long distance running events.

 Personal life

-He got engaged to his girlfriend Vyshali Nair on 6 May 2011.
+Adam Sinclair became engaged to long time girlfriend Vyshali Nair on 6 May 2011.
+They were married in April and May 2012 in Hindu and Catholic ceremonies held in Chennai and Coimbatore, respectively.
+The couple have two children: a son, Zoran (born 2013), and a daughter, Zaya (born 2017).Their son, Zoran Sinclair, is an Indian youth triathlete who represented India in the boys' under-15 category at the 2026 Asia Triathlon Super Sprint U15 Championships held in Xuzhou, China.

-On 24 April 2012, the couple exchanged nuptials in an intimate Hindu wedding at their Chennai home and a Catholic wedding on the 4th May 2012 in Coimbatore.In October 2013 the couple had their first child, a son named Zoran.
-On 16 October 2017, the couple welcomed their second child, a girl named Zaya.
-The Children's names are of multiple origins and the first syllables of the kids' names were the inspiration for Adam's sportswear and equipment brand and Sports academy ZOZA.
+The Children's names are of multiple origins and the first syllables of the their names were the inspiration for Adam's sportswear and equipment brand and Sports academy ZOZA.